 Higher grades generally cost more because they contain fewer defects and produce less waste during manufacturing.
 However, paying for the highest grade is not always necessary.
 In fact, over-specifying material is a common way to blow a project budget without any real benefit.

 For example, premium appearance lumber may be worthwhile for a dining table that will be the centrepiece of a room, while a lower grade could be perfectly suitable for hidden framing components inside a wall that nobody will ever see.
+The key is matching the grade to the visibility and stress of the application.

 Choosing the Right Lumber Grade for Your Project